New Jersey Exam Study Guide Arrest, Search and Seizure

 This Exam Study Guide is designed to assist you in your study of the laws of Arrest, Search and Seizure for exam preparation or general knowledge.
-It consists of hundreds of questions testing your knowledge of the various cases and rules related to modern constitutional criminal procedure.

 These are sophisticated exam questions related to the pertinent classical and current judicial decisions which directly impact the day-to-day activity of today's law enforcement and criminal justice community.
 The exam items relate to cases from the United States Supreme Court, the New Jersey Supreme Court, and the various panels of the Superior Court, Appellate Division.